nirizr/argparseweb/README.md

   else:
     # dispatch either webui or argh
     cmd_parser.dispatch() # first mode of operation - regular command line

+def main_2():
+  parser = argparse.ArgumentParser()

+  # TODO: fill argparse

+  opts = webui,Webui(parser).getonce()

+  # TODO: user opts as you would with any ArgumentParser generated namespace,
+  # opts is really a namespace object directly created by parser, and webui only compiled an argument sequence
+  # based on the filled form, passed into parser.parse_args() and back to you

 def wsgi():
   global application